12 Types of Ladybugs in Colorado

 While it may not be as commonly seen in backyard gardens, its presence in natural habitats contributes to natural pest control.

-With its distinctive appearance and habitat preferences, the Thirteen-Spot Lady Beetle adds to the diversity of ladybug species in Colorado and plays a role in maintaining ecological balance.
+With its distinctive appearance and habitat preferences, the Thirteen-Spot Lady Beetle adds to the diversity of ladybug species in Colorado and helps maintain ecological balance.

 11. Ornate Checkered Beetle